Valfleuri : Our Story & Legacy

 2010’s

-From 2010, the fresh eggs used in the composition of Pâtes d’Alsace Valfleuri all come from free-range hens in France.
+Starting in 2010, all fresh eggs used in our Pâtes d’Alsace now come exclusively from free-range hens in France.

-At 83, Frédéric Kuentz hands over the management of the company to his son Matthieu Kuentz CEO and his daughter Sabine Kuentz Marienne Managing Director.
+At age 83, founder Frédéric Kuentz passed leadership to the next generation: Matthieu Kuentz as CEO and Sabine Kuentz Marienne as Managing Director.

-In recognition of its long-standing commitment to a CSR (Corporate Social Responsibility) approach, Valfleuri obtained, in October 2018, the PME+ label “for a more committed world”, followed by the Alsace Excellence label.
+In recognition of our enduring commitment to CSR (Corporate Social Responsibility), we earned the PME+ label (“for a more committed world”) in October 2018, followed by the Alsace Excellence distinction.

 Masque